 2012: Romania 'Dogs for People'

-After a long period of research on the subject, the project was extended to elderly persons.
-A cooperation with the nursing home 'Floare Rosie' in Bucharest was arranged in which the team pays regular visits to about 100 residents, who experience age related physical and psychological problems.
-The elderly patients have reacted very well to the therapy dogs, the dogs help to reduce anxiety and depression and decrease loneliness through increasing social interaction amongst the residents, as well as with the dogs and their handlers.
-The cooperation with the nursing home will continue additionally to the work in the AAT centre.
+In 2012, after a long period of research, the project was extended to elderly people.
+A cooperation with the nursing home 'Floare Rosie' in Bucharest was established and the team started visiting about 80 residents with age-related physical and psychological disorders.
+The elderly patients react very well to the therapy dogs who help them reduce their anxiety, depression and loneliness through more social interaction amongst the residents and with the therapy dogs.

 2004: Romania 'Dogs for People'

-FOUR PAWS launched an AAI project with former stray dogs in Romania.
+In 2004, FOUR PAWS launched its AAI Programme with former stray dogs in Romania.
 The 'Dogs for People' project started with a mobile team providing therapy sessions in special centres for children with disabilities.

-The team with their therapy dogs regularly visited 32 children and young people with emotional and physical challenges each week (some of them in specialised institutions, some in a room provided by the Child Protection Authority) and all the sessions are supervised by a psychotherapist.
+Under the supervision of a psychotherapist, the team and their dogs paid weekly visits to 32 children and young people with emotional and physical challenges in specialised institutions and in a room provided by the Child Protection Authority.

 FOUR PAWS promotes its messages internationally through memberships with international organisations working in the field of Dog Population Management and Animal Assisted Interventions.
 FOUR PAWS is a full member of the International Companion Animal Management (ICAM) coalition as well as a member of the International Association for Human Animal Interaction Organisations (IAHAIO) and a member of Animal Assisted Intervention International (AAII).